icmccorm/against-the-void/README.md

 # “Against the Void" - Replication Package

-This repository is a replication package for the paper ['“Against the Void”: An Interview and Survey Study of How Rust Developers Use Unsafe Code.'](https://arxiv.org/abs/2404.02230) All direct (e.g. names, institutions) and indirect (positions, projects) identifying information from participants has been redacted following procedures approved by our institution's IRB.
+This is the replication package for the paper '“Against the Void”: An Interview and Survey Study of How Rust Developers Use Unsafe Code.'
+All direct (e.g. names, institutions) and indirect (positions, projects) identifying information from participants has been redacted following procedures approved by our institution's IRB.

-This repository contains the following
+This dataset contains the following
 ```
 - data
     |- interviews           // raw interview transcripts